paddytobias/datablog.github.io/index.md

 The potentials of programming and computational methods is certainly exciting.
 I am relatively new to it and mostly self-taught.
 My main interests are in interrogating text-based data through programmatic means - traditional natural language processing does not do this very well I don't think.
 I mostly use **R**, some **SQL** and **new** to Python.

-I'm hoping this blog will track my way through the mysterious world of data science.
+I'm hoping this blog will help me navigate the mysterious world of data science.

 ## Contract
 [Email me](mailto:paddytobias@me.com)